Photo of the Beus Center for Law and Society in downtown Phoenix, home of the Sandra Day O'Connor College of Law at Arizona State University

 Student Life

-To prepare proactive, socially conscious attorneys and leaders, ASU Law enhances the traditional classroom experience with many extracurricular activities and evolves based on students’ interest.
+To prepare proactive, socially conscious attorneys and leaders, ASU Law enhances the traditional classroom experience with many extracurricular activities and evolves based on students’ interests.

-The college has more than 50 student organizations with several pro bono led, and more than 90% of ASU law students participate in a form of public service – externships, clinical, or pro bono work.
-ASU Law students are competitive in moot court competitions, regionally and internationally and students have the ability to engage in professional development by becoming part of the team that produces, edits and publishes high-quality works of legal scholarship in one of our five law journals: Arizona State Law Journal, ASU Corporate and Business Journal, Jurimetrics, Law Journal for Social Justice and the Sports and Entertainment Law Journal.
+The college has more than 50 student organizations, with several pro bono-led and more than 90% of ASU law students participate in a form of public service – externships, clinical or pro bono work.
+ASU Law students are competitive in moot court competitions, regionally and internationally and students can engage in professional development by becoming part of the team that produces, edits and publishes high-quality works of legal scholarship in one of our five law journals: Arizona State Law Journal, ASU Corporate and Business Journal, Jurimetrics, Law Journal for Social Justice and the Sports and Entertainment Law Journal.

 The Ross-Blakley Law Library is open to the public and occupies multiple floors in the Beus Center for Law and Society (BCLS) at ASU Law.
 It houses a superlative collection of legal and interdisciplinary research resources, to include a collection emphasis in Indian Law and English Legal History.